carlosluquec/CarlosLuqueC/README.md

 ---

 ### ✌️ About Me :
-I am a Electronic Engineer from Colombia.
+I'm a Electronic Engineer from Colombia.

 - 🤓 I’m working as a Electronic Engineer and contributing backend for building web applications.